Pagerduty Advance AI - Part I

 Writing a script of an end-to-end incident resolution process with a team of 4

-(Incident Commander, SRE, Customer Liaison and Scribe)
+(Incident Commander, SRE, Customer Liaison, and Scribe)

-Goal: create an impactful storytelling to sell this opportunity internally and to our customers.
+The primary goal was to create an impactful storytelling to sell this opportunity internally and to our customers.

 Launching PagerDuty Advance EA